thomashirtz/awesome-chinese-learning/README.md

 The equivalent of coursera in Chinese, you can use the Zhongwen + F11 Mode in order to have the possibility of dictionary pop-up when watching classes.

 ### Viki
-There is some shows with subtitles in Chinese with a direct look up when clicking on them.
+There are some shows with subtitles in Chinese with a direct look up when clicking on them.
 It is extremely well made, however the selection of shows having the feature was quite poor several years ago.

 ### Bilibili
 Equivalent of youtube.
 Howener, in contrast to youtube, netflix, ..., the platform does not have built in subtitles.
 It is therefore less convinient to learn Chinese with this platform.